carlubian/Armali.Horizon/README.md

 Current workflow:

-1. Active work is kept on the "dev" branch.
+1. Active work is kept on the "feature/*" branch.
 2. When a new feature is ready, a pull request is made to merge it into the "main" branch.
 3. Run the CI/CD pipeline of the corresponding app to build and push the Docker image to the registry.